Independent Audit of Ionspin’s KMP-Libsodium

 The kotlin-multiplatform-libsodium library from developer Ugljesa Jovanovic, aka ionspin, is a Kotlin Multiplatform library that gives access to the many cryptographic APIs of Libsodium.
 It currently supports most, but not all, of the platform targets offered by Kotlin.

 This library claims to be “just a wrapper around the well known Libsodium library”.
+We’re going to test that!

 Summary of Findings